KLE246/MICB475Project/README.md

 - Feedback
 - Draft manuscript
 - Can have meeting the week of when it’s due (optional – WE SHOULD DO THIS!)

+## W13-TM - Week 13 Team Meeting

+- focus on geographical differences, meaning shorten to summarise
+- example: shorten introduction to stay on target
+- phrase things in a less definitive manner, ex. microbiome to health relationship is still a correlation, definitive causative statements should not be made
+- definition of healthy needs to be cleared in the context of our paper
+- Why does it matter to know about differences between locations?
+State in abstract and introduction
+- In discussions, we don’t need multiple headers, it would all be the same section
+- Alpha diversity should be mentioned, but in supplemental
+- Make Peru plot wider in taxonomy bar plot to show X-axis
+- in Deseq figure, volcano may be better as A figure, increase font size
+- cut off adjusted p-values in PICRUST2 plot, probably not needed
+- Plots to include in supplemental
+  - alpha diversity (put p-value on the plot)
+  - picrust metacyc PCA plot (put p-value on the plot) could also be included in main manuscript
+- In discussion, combine taxonomic and functional conclusions together